 Major repair works to the bridge are expected to start in late 2018.

-The precise scope of the works will be assessed in the coming months.
+The precise scope of the works is currently being assessed by our specialist contractors.
 Exact timescales and costs for the refurbishment will be confirmed once this assessment work has been completed.